xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - It is not clear why their proposed mechanism only delays the scheduling of jobs with relative lower priority (normal, low and very low), but not the jobs with very high and high priority.
 - The author argued that it is advantagerous to move idle servers to down state with the cost of replicating the data blocks in the moved servers.
 One argument is that the replication of a data block is cheaper than the power consumption.
 But I think it may not always be the case, it will also depend on the size of the data blocks.
 - it is not cleary how to decide whether a job is about to miss its deadline?
+- check the portion of jobs that are rejected by different mechanisms
+- why not simulate with different job arrival patterns?

 ### Questions
 - What is the cost of replicating data from servers that are to be set to down sate?
 - The estimation is in scale of groups of jobs rather than a single job, why?
 - In the evaluation in Fig. 11 and 12, why not take into peak brown power charges into account?

-### TODO
-- check the difference betweeen jobs priority are all set normal and mixed priority
-- check what if the utilization is larger than 56%
-- check what if the prediction is not accurate
-- check the portion of jobs that are rejected by different mechanisms
-- why not simulate with different job arrival patterns?
-- check the time overhead.

 ### Merits
 - The design of the experiments.
 If they only compare the full version with Hadoop, then they may not be able to understand how many energy saving comes from each factor.
 However, by studying several variance of the designed mechanism GreenHadoop, the authors present very clear where the energy saving comes from and how each heuristics used in the designed mechanism make contribution.